 In 1969, the Larsson family sold the house on Nablus Road to the Baptist Convention in Israel where it became a student center between the two campuses of the Hebrew University.
 The property is unique in that it is located on the line between east and west Jerusalem.
 At this time, it was known as “The Jerusalem House”.

 The Jerusalem House was a center of activity for Arab and Jewish students from the Mount Scopus campus of the Hebrew University and for students from St. George’s School across the street.
 Students from Hebrew University continue to visit the building today, spending time in prayer.
 In the mid 1970’s the building was a House of Prayer for Arab / Jewish Reconciliation.
 In the 1980’s the New Testament Research Library was instituted on the second floor and Youth With a Mission (YWAM) began using parts of the house for their Middle East training center.

-In 2006, a team of people prayed throughout the country, and then over the Nablus Road property, seeking God’s direction for the use of the house on Nablus Road.
+In 2007, a team of people prayed throughout the country, and then over the Nablus Road property, seeking God’s direction for the use of the house on Nablus Road.
 They did not discuss how they felt God was leading until the end of their week of prayer.
-Their recommendation was unanimous that God wanted the building to be a house of prayer.
-Extensive repairs to the property began in 2007 and in August of 2008, the Jerusalem Prayer Center began to receive visitors.
+Their recommendation was unanimous that God wanted the building to be a house of prayer, again.
+Extensive repairs to the property began in 2008 and in August of 2008, the Jerusalem Prayer Center began to receive visitors.